Waldo Township, Kansas

+Township in Russell County, Kansas, U.S.

 Waldo Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 78.
+As of the 2020 United States census, it had a population of 83.
 It includes the town of Waldo.

 History

 Waldo Township was organized from part of Fairview Township in 1904.

 Geography

 The center of Waldo Township is located at (39.0500113, −98.7628561) at an elevation of 1,785 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The Saline River flows windingly east through the far southern part of the township.
 One of its tributaries, Paradise Creek, flows southeast through the southwestern part of the township to its confluence with the Saline.
 One of Paradise Creek's tributaries, Boswell Creek, runs east through the same area to its confluence with the creek.
 Another Saline tributary, Wolf Creek, flows southeast through the township's northeastern corner, met by its West Fork which runs generally east across the northern part of the township.

 According to the United States Census Bureau, Waldo Township occupies an area of 72.04 square miles (186.6 km^{2}) of which 71.90 square miles (186.2 km^{2}) is land and 0.14 square miles (0.4 km^{2}) is water.
 Located in north-central Russell County, it includes the city of Waldo, which is located in the northwestern corner of the township, and it borders Osborne County's Valley and Jackson Townships to the north, Luray Township to the east, Center and Russell Townships to the south, and Paradise Township to the west.